 Most mandel bread recipes call for baking powder, but I substituted baking soda (doesn’t require special Passover certification, plus, I didn’t feel like going to to buy Passover baking powder – are you sensing a theme here?) and then added a little bit of lemon juice as an acid to activate the chemical leavener.

 No worries.
 I’ll just leave you with the recipe.

 Makes 4 dozen

 Prep.
-Preheat the oven to 300ºF.
-Line a cookie sheet with parchment.
+Heat the oven to 350ºF.
+Line a large baking sheet with parchment paper.

 Whip.
 Using a stand mixer fitted with the whisk attachment (or a hand-held mixer), beat together the eggs, sugar, and extract on medium-high for 5-6 minutes, or until the mixture is light and thick and lemon colored.